- What is the purpose of a food intolerance test?

 - Auricular-Cardiac reflex

 It is essential that you rely on the guidance of a dietician before deciding to eliminate completely a certain food from your diet.
 Such exclusion could lead to a nutritional deficit if you don’t substitute it correctly.
-You should be particularly wary of those who advise eliminating certain foods from the diet of children or teenagers who are still growing up.
+This is particularly important when considering eliminating certain foods from the diet of children or teenagers who are still developing.

-The vast majority of the tests doesn’t involve any preparation but an empty stomach.
-If you need to take the hydrogen breath test, you’ll need to stop taking antibiotics, proton pump inhibitors and gastro-protective agents anywhere from 7 to 21 days before the test.
+The vast majority of food intolerance tests don't require any preparation but an empty stomach.
+When preparing to take the hydrogen breath test, it is necessary to stop taking antibiotics, proton pump inhibitors and gastro-protective agents anywhere from seven to twenty-one days prior.